how to see utm parameters in google analytics 4

 What Are UTM Parameters Used For?

 UTM parameters can be used to get a deeper level of insight into traffic coming to your site.
-They are particularly useful in measuring organic (unpaid) traffic sources that Google Analytics wouldn’t otherwise know about and for getting more granular detail about paid advertising campaigns.
+They are particularly useful in measuring organic (unpaid) traffic sources that Google Analytics wouldn’t otherwise know about (like email) and for getting more granular detail about paid advertising campaigns.

 We’ll take a look at how we can use UTM parameters to properly identity website traffic originating from email. but first let’s look at how Google Analytics identifies most traffic sources automatically.